Supporting your journey, pregnancy, birth, baby & Beyond

 How to perform perineal massage when 34 weeks pregnancy.

-PERINEAL CARE - BEFORE AND AFTER CHILDBIRTH
+BIRTH PREPARATION & PERINEAL CARE - BEFORE & AFTER CHILDBIRTH

 As a midwife I’ve spent my career supporting women and teaching them the importance of on-going self care to underpin physical and emotional well-being and sexual health.
 I’m sure you've heard how important maintaining your pelvic floor is and that performing pelvic floor exercises are vital; not only during pregnancy and after birth but a life long routine to continue in order to help prevent bladder leakage when you cough, sneeze or run.
 Perhaps until you were pregnant or reading this you never knew you had a perineum, let alone why it's there or how to care for it during...